NicoleBrubaker/Employee-Tracker/README.md

 ## Installation

-To install, clone the GitHub repo, npm i, node index.js
+To install, clone the GitHub repo, fill in your sql info into username/password fields, npm i, node index.js

 ## License